LoyolaChicagoBooks/introcs-csharp/rst/milesintro.rst

 Visual Studio software development environment, which works only on Windows machines, and costs a lot if you are not a student.
-The :ref:`lab-edit-compile-run` will introduce an alternative to the Microsoft environment: Mono, which is free, open-source software that makes C# available for multiple platforms:
+The :ref:`lab-edit-compile-run` will introduce an alternative to the Microsoft environment: MonoDevelop and Mono, which are free, open-source software projects that make C# available for multiple platforms:
 Windows, Mac, or Linux machines.
 With a substantial fraction of students having their own machine that does  *not* run Windows, this flexibility is important.